 TinTin On The Moon

-Who remembers those old Herge cartoons as a kid?
+Who remembers the Herge cartoons as a kid?
 Tbh, I never liked them but let's keep an open mind and jump straight in.
 Firstly, you must watch the intro!
-It's brilliant and I think they did a fantastic job to get both this and the game onto a floppy.
+It's brilliant and I think they did a fantastic job to get everything onto a floppy disk.
 The game begins with us having left Earth into the darkness of space avoiding asteroids.
-Weirdly, there are coloured balls that need to be collected before we can proceed to the next stage.
+Weirdly, there are coloured balls that need collecting before we can proceed to the next stage.

 Once we have enough, the game flips into a platformer with TinTin's gang in need of rescuing, I think.
 Actually, I didn't know what was going on but eventually, I saw various friends tied up in need of rescuing.
 There are also bombs that need defusing, fires to put out and some baddies to try and avoid (or extinguish).